 Breeding the Bandit Cory

 Corys are seasonal spawners, responding to changes in the water chemistry and temperature that occurs during the rainy winter season.
-Mimicking these seasonal changes is a good way to induce spawning.
+Mimicking these seasonal changes is an excellent way to induce spawning.
 This can be done by reducing the temperature, making the water softer, and lowering the pH (do not lower below 6.0).

 Perform a water change every other day with water that is several degrees cooler than the tank.
 Adding peat to the filter or using blackwater treatment will reduce the pH while softening the water.
 Test the water to ensure the pH is not too low.
 Anything below 6.0 can be harmful.

 The spawning group should consist of two males per female, if possible.
 Condition the breeders with a variety of live and frozen brine shrimp and worms.
 The females will get plumper as they fill with eggs, indicating they nearly ready to spawn.
 At this point, the breeders will become very active and lively.
-This activity may continue for a number of days before spawning takes place.
+This activity may continue for several days before spawning takes place.

 Adults will eat the eggs, so they must be separated.
 Many breeders find it easier to move the eggs, rather than the adults.
 If the eggs are affixed to plants, the entire plant may be moved.
 When eggs are attached to the glass, they can be carefully rolled off using your fingertip.